American Lawmakers vow to fight racial profiling of Sikhs

 Schumer said he was there both to express his appreciation to the Sikh Council on Religion and Education that has organized the Capitol Hill reception and dinner for the past four years, and to congratulate his good friend, hotelier Sant Singh Chatwal of New York, who was being bestowed the Outstanding Community Leadership Award.

 Chatwal could not attend the event because inclement weather stopped him from flying to Washington in time for the reception.
 A close friend from New York, TJ Bindra, accepted the award on Chatwal's behalf.
-Bindra's father Ishar Singh Bindra was presented with the Lifetime Achievement Award for his decades – long humanitarian service for the hungry and homeless of New York.
+Bindra's father Ishar Singh Bindra was presented with the Lifetime Achievement Award for his decades–long humanitarian service to the hungry and homeless of New York.

 Schumer said the Sikh community in New York, made up of people like Chatwal and the Bindras, was one of the most vital communities living in his home state.